Siamese Foundation Models for Crystal Structure Prediction: Results

 \subsection{DAO-G and DAO-P Demonstrate Significant Potential for Superconductor Analysis}

 In this section, we evaluate the capabilities of DAO-G and DAO-P in analyzing superconductors.
 Specifically, we focus on two key tasks: the prediction of 3D crystal structures and the estimation of the critical temperature $T_c$.
 It is noteworthy that predicting the structure of superconductors is more complex than that of ordinary crystals due to their intricate structural features and the sensitivity of superconductivity to structural variations.
 Determining the critical temperature presents an even greater challenge.
 For conventional superconductors, this requires the application of Bardeen-Cooper-Schrieffer (BCS) theory~\cite{bardeen1957bcs} to model electron-phonon interactions.
 For unconventional superconductors, other theoretical models are necessary.
-These complexities highlight the need of DAO-G and DAO-P, which can address these challenges through their effectiveness in structure generation and property prediction.
+These complexities highlight the need for DAO-G and DAO-P, which can address these challenges through their effectiveness in structure generation and property prediction.

-As illustrated in \cref{fig:supercon}(a), we finetune our pretrained models using the publicly available SuperCon3D dataset~\cite{chen2025supercon3d}, which includes 1017 ordered superconductors with known structures and 748 ordered superconductors without structural information. \cref{fig:supercon}(b) provides a visualization of $T_c$ distribution for both categories, exhibiting a broad range of values.
-We first finetune DAO-G on the subset of entries with structures and then use it to generate structures (1-shot sampling) for the remaining 748 compositions.
-The 1017 structural subset is randomly divided into 5 folds, each further augmented with the generated structures of the 748 entries.
-Finally, we finetune DAO-P to predict $T_c$ using the original dataset and its augmented version, respectively, under the 5-fold-cross-validation setting. \cref{fig:supercon}(c) shows that augmenting DAO-P with generated structures consistently improves performance across all 5 folds, reducing the average MAE (logK) from 0.747 to 0.709.
+We finetune our pretrained models using the publicly available SuperCon dataset~\cite{supercon,chen2025supercon3d}, which includes 1017 ordered superconductors with known structures and 748 ordered superconductors without structural information. \cref{fig:supercon}a,b provide a visualization of $T_c$ distribution for both categories, exhibiting a broad range of values.
+We first finetune DAO-G on the subset of entries with structures and then use it to generate structures (1-shot sampling) for the remaining 748 compositions to augment the original dataset.
+Finally, we finetune DAO-P to predict $T_c$ using the original dataset and its augmented version, respectively, under the 5-fold cross-validation setting (see \cref{sec:supercon3d_aug}). \cref{fig:supercon}c shows that augmenting DAO-P with generated structures consistently improves performance across all 5 folds, reducing the average MAE (logK) from 0.761 to 0.714.
 These results confirm the strong potential of DAO-G in practical scenarios where structural information is unavailable and demonstrate that incorporating the structures generated by DAO-G can enhance the performance of DAO-P.